-It’s only natural to want your children to reach their developmental milestones when the books say they should (or way earlier), but every baby is different, and develops at his own pace.
+It’s only natural to want your children to reach their developmental milestones when the books say they should (or way earlier), but every baby is different, and develops at their own pace.
 However, at a certain point, a delay could be a sign of other possible problems.
 So when it comes to talking, when is the point of concern?

 Talking milestones